magnoborgo/NukeFXSExporter/README.md

 Nukev7 and up

 #### KNOW LIMITATIONS ####
-Nuke animation curves are more complex than Silhouette ones, that will result in more keyframes depending on the keyframe interpolation
+* Nuke animation curves are more complex than Silhouette ones, that will result in more keyframes depending on the keyframe interpolation
-B-spline Tension not supported yet
+* B-spline Tension not supported yet
-Feather not supported
+* Feather not supported

-Rectangles are exported incorrectly (swapped tangents).
+* Rectangles are exported incorrectly (swapped tangents).
-Workaround: smooth and cusp the points back, it will fix the tangents.
+  > Workaround: smooth and cusp the points back, it will fix the tangents.
+* For heavy scenes, the script might take a while to give the task feedback, be patient.

 #### USAGE ####